DeepBlocks/geo-scraper/README.md

 4. Click on "View Data Source," then click on the "View" button next to GeoJSON
 ![](/assets/images/view-storage.png)
 5. At the top, click Home and copy the URL
-6. Download arcgis-scraper.py and open it with a text editor (DO NOT JUST CLICK OR DOUBLE CLICK ON IT)
+6. Download arcgis-scraper.py from Releases and open it with a text editor (DO NOT JUST CLICK OR DOUBLE CLICK ON IT)
     - Windows: Right click the program, then hover over "Open with" and click Notepad
     - Mac: Right click the program, then hover over "Open with" and click TextEdit
 7. Change `url` to the new URL you just got (make sure to keep the quotation marks and the / after `services`)